What Is A Submittal?

 Submittal Software

 For large projects, the submittal process is typically managed using construction project management software.
-Systems such as Procore and Autodesk have built-in workflows for requesting, sending, and managing submittals.
+Systems such as Procore and Autodesk (specifically Forma Build) feature built-in, AI-powered workflows for requesting, tracking, and managing submittals.

-Smaller projects and teams typically leverage submittals as well but may not have budget or need for the advanced systems mentioned above.
-For these smaller projects and companies, lighter software systems, like Bluebeam are typically more appropriate for managing submittals.
+Smaller projects and teams typically leverage submittals as well but may not have the budget for enterprise-grade platforms.
+For these users, cloud-based tools like Bluebeam Cloud provide a more streamlined and cost-effective management system for tracking submittals and coordinating reviews.

 Each company featured in our guides has been independently selected and reviewed by our research team.
 If you select one of these companies and click on a link, we may earn a commission.